davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 This is false.
 The p-value is not the error rate!

-In a nutshell, it's false because p-values only tell us the probability of the event occuring under the assumption that the null hypothesis (in this case a coin being fair) is true.
+In a nutshell, it's false because p-values only tell us the probability of the event occurring under the assumption that the null hypothesis (in this case a coin being fair) is true.
 But when we start asking about the probability of the coin being *weighted*, we are making 2 new assumptions not factored in by the p-value:

 1. There are weighted coins that occur with some degree of frequency.
 2. Those weighted coins will have some measurable effect that skews the outcome of a flip.